rNLKJA/Twitter-Data-Analysis-with-HPC/README.md

 ## LICENSE

-The code will be public after 27th May 2023.
+The code will be public after Apr, 25th 2023.
 For @copyright information please refer to [MIT License](./LICENSE).

 ---